 AWS Trusted Advisor

-AWS Trusted Advisor helps you optimize costs, increase performance, improve security and resilience, and operate at scale in the cloud.
+AWS Trusted Advisor in an AWS cost analysis tool that helps you optimize costs, increase performance, improve security and resilience, and operate at scale in the cloud.

 Trusted Advisor continuously evaluates your AWS environment using best practice checks across the categories of cost optimization, performance, resilience, security, operational excellence, and service limits, and recommends actions to remediate any deviations from best practices.